gotreasa/gotreasa-blue-tic-tac-toe/_TECHDEBT.md

 - ✅ TD14: fix up the Pact verification on PactFlow
 - ✅ TD15: Update the jest config to prevent it causing problems when the pact files are updated
 - ⚠ TD16: change square positions into constants
+- ⚠ TD17: add player to the move information
+- ⚠ TD18: add missing wait after empty board is printed
+- ⚠ TD19: move the playGame function in to separate file